LucasDelfino92/morrowindsharp/moddingmw.md

   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **00 Core**
     - **04b Thicker Grass**
-- [**Shattered Stones - An Earthquake Mod**](https://www.nexusmods.com/morrowind/mods/45105) by Greatness7, R-Zero, and vtastek
-Adds recurring earthquakes to certain volcanically active regions of Vvardenfell.
-The quakes are implemented strictly for atmospheric purposes and should not directly affect gameplay or conflict with any other mods.
-  - MO2 will tell you there's no game data on top level.
-    - Right click **Data Files** and click **Set data directory**.
-Click **OK**.

 ### CLEANING PLUGINS

 The following plugins are dirty and require cleaning.
 [Follow the instructions here on how to clean plugins.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#cleaning-plugins)

 - **correctUV Ore Replacer 1.0.esp**
-  - Clean with TESTool and tes3cmd.
-- **Creeper the drummer.esp**
   - Clean with TESTool and tes3cmd.
 - **Nordic Chest Replacer.esp**
   - Clean with TESTool and tes3cmd.